Schraiber/continuity/README.md

 unique_pops, inds, label, pops, freqs, read_lists = parse_reads_by_pop("path/to/reads/file.reads","/path/to/ind/file.ind",cutoff=0)
 ```

+## Filtering for coverage in the ancient sample

+For various reasons, such as cryptic structural variation, you may have some sites with unusually high/low coverage in your ancient samples.
+These sites can severely mislead analyses.
+A common approach is to remove sites that fall in the tails of the coverage distribution.
+You can do that once you've read in your data by using the function ``coverage_filter()``.
+It will set any sites that violate a coverage filter in an individual to have 0 coverage.
+It takes 3 arguments:

+1. ``read_lists``: The ``read_lists`` object that comes out of ``parse_reads_by_pop()``
+2. ``min_cutoff``: sites with coverage less than this percentile will be removed (default 2.5)
+3. ``max_cutoff``: sites with coverage more than this percentile will be removed (default 97.5)

+This function operates on ``read_lists`` *IN PLACE*, meaning that ``read_lists`` will be modified.
+The function returns a single value, which is a list of the coverage cutoffs for each individual in each population.

 ## Estimating parameters

 There is a function ``optimize_pop_params_error_parallel()`` that will fit the model to your data for every population.
 It has five arguments: